Sumtin/torrent-dvr/README.md

 ### Prowlarr - `http://indexers.domain`

-1. `Settings -> Indexers`, then add one or more torrent indexers
+1. `Settings -> Indexers`, add one or more torrent indexers
-2. `Settings -> Apps`, then add Radarr and Sonarr using `http://localhost:7878` and `http://localhost:8989`, respectively.
+2. `Settings -> Apps`, add Radarr and Sonarr using `http://localhost:7878` and `http://localhost:8989`, respectively.

 ### Bazarr - `http://subtitles.domain`